| | Start of Tutorial > Start of Trail > Start of Lesson | Search Feedback Form |

 To write your first program, you need:

 - The J2SE TM Development Kit 5.0 (JDK TM 5.0).
-You can download the Windows version now.
-(Make sure you download the JDK, not the JRE.)
-Consult the installation instructions.
+You can download the Windows version now

 - A text editor.
 In this example, we'll use NotePad, a simple editor included with the Windows platforms.
 You can easily adapt these instructions if you use a different text editor.